Harry-027/DocuMind/README.md

 ## Features
 * Ask questions about your documents and get instant, accurate responses.
 * Provides relevant, fact-based answers using RAG.
-* Documents are processed securely with no data leakage
+* Documents are processed securely on your local machine with no data leakage.

 ---